PROFILE

 Government of Ghana expenditures on education

-have risen from 1.5% to over 5% of GDP.
-Since
+have risen from 1.5% to nearly 3.5% of GDP.

-education spending has averaged around 67%.
-The
+total education spending has averaged around

-Sports (MOEYS) responsible for education are:
+Science and Sports (MOESS) responsible for

-the Ghana Education Service (GES), which
+education are: the Ghana Education Service

-administers pre-university education; the
+(GES), which administers pre-university

-National Council on Tertiary Education; the
+education; the National Council on Tertiary

-National Accreditation Board; and the National
+Education; the National Accreditation Board; and

-Board for Professional and Technician
+the National Board for Professional and

-Examinations (NABPTEX).
-The West African
+Technician Examinations (NABPTEX).
+The West

-Examinations Council (WAEC), a consortium of
+African Examinations Council (WAEC), a

-five Anglophone West African Countries (Ghana,
+consortium of five Anglophone West African

-Nigeria, Sierra Leone, Gambia, and Liberia) is
+Countries (Ghana, Nigeria, Sierra Leone, Gambia,

-responsible for developing, administering, and
+and Liberia) is responsible for developing,

-grading school-leaving examinations at the
+examinations at the secondary level.

 Since 1986, pre-tertiary education in Ghana